Ambereign/Ambereign/README.md

 I am most active during clover / pearl season, as I find it a joy to hunt for them.
 Almost always on 18+ server sitting wherever.
 At night I'm usually high or drunk, so fair warning.

-My art comms are open... ko-fi and portfolio located in my linktree 👀
+My art comms are open... artist alley located in the links 👀

 ## 🍬 INTERESTS . . . ☆

 **TOONTOWN!!!** Heavily invested in Event Horizon specifically, but I also like Corporate Clash.
-I am also a nonsharing soulbond for the Pacesetter, my lovely wife.
+I am also a nonsharing riako for the Pacesetter, my lovely wife.

 Regretevator, may be that one Pestkit shipper...?